photostructure/batch-cluster.js/README.md

   rate, `BatchCluster` will shut down and raise exceptions to subsequent `enqueueTask` callers, rather than try forever to spin up processes that are most likely misconfigured.
+* ✨ Given the proliferation of construction options, those options are now sanity-checked at construction time, and an error will be raised whose message contains all incorrect option values.

 ### v0.0.2